GMLC-TDC/HELICS/README.md

 <img src="docs/logos/helics-logo-long-primary-black.svg" width="700">
 </p>

-A multi-language, cross-platform framework that enables different simulators to easily exchange data and stay synchronized in time.
+A multi-language, cross-platform library that enables different simulators to easily exchange data and stay synchronized in time.
 Scalable from two simulators on a laptop to 10,000+ running on supercomputers, the cloud, or a mix of these platforms.

 [![](https://badges.gitter.im/GMLC-TDC/HELICS.png)](https://gitter.im/GMLC-TDC/HELICS)
 [![](https://img.shields.io/badge/docs-ready-blue.svg)](https://helics.readthedocs.io/en/latest)